- School of Humanities and Social Sciences

-- Sociology, History, and Political Science
+- Department of Sociology, History, & Political Science

-- Sociology, History, & Political Science (SHPS)
+- Sociology, History, and Political Science (SHPS)

-Sociology, History, & Political Science (SHPS)
+Sociology, History, and Political Science (SHPS)

 For more information about these programs and our faculty, check out our other pages on this website or contact us.